jfnavarro/st_analysis/README.md

 - Make sure that the selection made in the viewer is from the exactly the same run as the original bed file.
 Otherwise update the counts by using convert_selection_counts.py
-- Run countClusters.py with several values of the min_distance and min_value parameters to generate ST_TTs.
+- Run compute_st_tts.py with several values of the min_distance and min_value parameters to generate ST_TTs.
 Then look in Zenbu or any other genome brower and choose the parameters that fit the best (use clusters_to_igv.py to add to zenbu the ST_TTs files and compute_bed_counts.sh to transform the bed file and add ist to Zenbu).
 - Run tag_clusters_to_table.py on the optimal output from the step before.
 So to obtain a counts table (TTs as columns and spots as rows).

-##To do un-supervised learning
+###To do un-supervised learning

 - Run the unsupervised.py script (you need to know how many clusters you want to find beforehand) Basically you need :